dassimran/Array/README.md

 # Array
-This is my first Git Repositary
+This is my first Git Repositary.
-- Simran Das
+Author -Simran Das